Thai Tofu Peanut Noodles

 - Toss tofu in cornstarch.

-- Heat a nonstick pan over medium-high heat.
+- Heat a wok or saute pan over medium-high heat.
 Add cooking oil and then tofu to heated oil with a sprinkle of salt and black pepper.
 Saute until golden and crispy-ish on the outside, ~5 minutes.

 - Fold in peppers and coleslaw mix and saute for another 3 to 8 minutes, depending on how crunchy or soft you like your veggies.

 - Add noodles, sauce, and cilantro and toss everything through.
 Taste and season with more salt, pepper, lime juice, and / or hot sauce.
-Enjoy!
+Enjoy warm!